 Prior to joining MHN in 2003, Dr. Shaffer served as executive vice president and chief medical officer of a national managed behavioral health organization, working closely with several Fortune 100 companies.
 He three times served as chairman of the Association for Behavioral Health and Wellness (ABHW) (formerly the American Managed Behavioral Healthcare Association – AMBHA), and he has also served on several federal government committees, including a three-year term on the National Advisory Committee for the Center for Mental Health Services arm of SAMHSA.
 He remains involved in national behavioral health policy issues, including parity and autism.

-For more information and to register, visit www.behavioralhealthnews.org/2021awardsreception.
+For more information about the Virtual Leadership Awards Reception and to register, visit www.behavioralhealthnews.org/2021awardsreception.